Zudoku/peable/README.md

 - Roads can be built through terrain.
 - Ride price change slider has floating point rounding error.
 - Rides don't cost money.
-- Terrain appears to be blue when game is started.
 - Placing objects out of map can cause it to crash.
 - Terrain editor drag sometimes frees.
 - Guests walk underground when climbing up roads.